RuBearBrown/CMSC_Submission/Assignment 2.md

 As you have discussed sir, certain data requires more complex ways of storage than just the simple Hexadecimal or RGB format for Colors or Unicode for Characters.
 An example that you have given sir was Music, in which Melodies, Instrument type, Tempo and Sound Duration can all be stored in their own ways.
 (Though you explained that in reality, it was just instructions on how the speaker should vibrate.)

 With this in mind, I propose a Special "Memory File" format that LLMs can use to store specific information that can be relevant for "Context Continuity" or to simulate a "Persistent Memory".
-Firt of, like in Music, multiple distinct "elements" must be identifies to know what the data really contains, such as the "Pitch", "Tone" etc. So for this data file, these data should be stored:
+First of, like in Music, multiple distinct "elements" must be identifies to know what the data really contains, such as the "Pitch", "Tone" etc. So for this data file, these data should be stored:

 a.
-Information Type - I propose that this can only be a limited group of keywords (just like as "int, char, bool, string, double, float") used to identify what "information" these memories will contain.
+Information Type - I propose that this can only be a limited group of keywords (just like "int, char, bool, string, double, float" are used to identify variable types) used to identify what "information" these memories will contain.
 These can include:
 "Event" - To signal that the memory file will contain multiple strings of discriptive texts recalling an Event.
 "Information" - To signal that the memory file will contain non-event type information but might still be discriptive such as Baking Instructions, Directions to a certain place or other similar information.
 "User Characteristic" - To signal that the memory file will contain Important key words that describes the user, may it be certain characteristics, dislikes or similar informations.